marlzjr466/redux-meta/README.md

       company_name: 'name'
     })

-    // initialize below the metaMutations and metaActions if needed }
+    // initialize below the metaMutations, metaGetters and metaActions if needed }

   return (